newtoyourlife/DemoArchive/README.md

 ## Overview

-**Currently only Bo2 Demos have been added, I'm working on uploading more games soon.** As I add more demos, the archive will update on your version as well, eliminating the need to re-download.
+**As more demos are uploaded the archive will update on your version as well, eliminating the need to re-download.

 ## Search Filters